Towards Logarithmic GLSM: The r-spin case: Cosections and the reduced virtual cycle

 Let $S_0 \to S$ be a strict closed embedding induced by a square-zero ideal.
 Given a commutative diagram of solid arrows

 we want to study the dashed arrow lifting the bottom arrow.
-Using the associated log map \eqref{equ:reduce-target}, the above diagram of solid arrows translates to the following commutative diagram of solid arrows, and the dashed arrow translates to the dashed arrow below:
+Using the associated log map \eqref{equ:reduce-target}, the above diagram of solid arrows translates to the left square of the following commutative diagram of solid arrows, and the dashed arrow translates to the dashed arrow below: